GhostlyPleb/-portfolio-project-2/README.md

 ## Bugs

-Didnt come across any bugs in the javascript portion of this project, but the CSS I struggled with the alighment of page when doing my media querys (need to practice CSS more)
+Didnt come across any bugs in the javascript portion of this project, but the CSS, I struggled with the alighment of the text on the web page when doing my media querys (need to practice CSS more)

 ### Solved Bugs